 The 1962 Federal Aid Highway Act required states and local governments to conduct cooperative, comprehensive, and continuing ("3-C") transportation planning in order to receive federal funds for highway and transit improvements.
 Subsequently in 1973, an amendment to this act further required the governor of each state, with local concurrence, to designate a Metropolitan Planning Organization (MPO) for every urbanized area to coordinate area wide transportation planning.
 On March 22, 1974, the City of Lincoln was recognized as the Metropolitan Planning Organization (MPO) for the Lincoln Metropolitan Area serving Lincoln and Lancaster County to carry out transportation planning and decision-making for the Lincoln metropolitan planning area.
-The "Memorandum of Understanding" between the City, County and State agreeing to cooperate in carrying out this task, was adopted on November 23, 1977.
+The Memorandum of Understanding" between the City, County and State agreeing to cooperate in carrying out this task, was adopted on November 23, 1977.

 Lincoln MPO is the designated Transportation Management Agency (TMA) and carries out its responsibilities in accordance with the pertinent federal regulations.
 The MPO Management Plan was updated and adopted on September 24, 2009 and the Memorandum of Agreement (MOA) for Transportation Planning and Programming by and between the Lincoln Metropolitan Planning Organization and the Nebraska Department of Roads was approved by the MPO on February 28, 2013 and the State on April 10, 2013.
-The MOA states that it is the intent of the MPO and the NDOR to cooperatively fulfill the pertinent federal requirements for the MPO.
+The MOA in currently in the process of being updated.
+The MOA states that it is the intent of the MPO and NDOR to cooperatively fulfill the federal requirements for the MPO.

-Planning activities outlined in this work program respond to a variety of regulatory requirements.
+Planning activities in this work program respond to a variety of regulatory requirements.
 The Safe, Accountable, Flexible, and Efficient Transportation Equity Act - A Legacy for Users (SAFETEA-LU) of 2005 defines the structure of the metropolitan planning process.
 On February 14, 2007, the FHWA and FTA issued final regulations regarding metropolitan planning in response to SAFETEA-LU.
-The Moving Ahead for Progress in the 21st Century (MAP-21) Act, which became law on July 6, 2012, made some important modifications to the metropolitan planning process, primarily requiring metropolitan planning organizations (MPOs) to establish and use a performance-based approach to transportation decision making and development of transportation plans.
-This work program has been developed to comply with the new MAP-21 requirements regarding metropolitan planning.
+The Moving Ahead for Progress in the 21st Century (MAP-21) Act, which became law on July 6, 2012, made important modifications to the metropolitan planning process, primarily requiring MPOs to establish a performance-based approach to transportation decision making and development of transportation plans.